Article by John Tribbia

 What happens next depends on who the user is

 Not every affected user does the same thing after the wall goes up.
+That is where the real question starts.

 | Destination | Revenue Impact | Key Driver | Implication |